SkillsFundingAgency/das-enterprise-automation-test-suite/src/SFA.DAS.EmployerIncentives.PaymentProcessTests/README.md

 The value for UseLearningEndpointStorageDirectory must match the value used in SFA.DAS.EmployerIncentives.PaymentProcessTests

-2. Set all 3 projects as start up projects
+2. Set the SFA.DAS.EmployerIncentives.Api, SFA.DAS.EmployerIncentives.Functions.DomainMessageHandlers and SFA.DAS.EmployerIncentives.Functions.PaymentsProcess projects projects as start up projects

 ### Running the tests